jamesjbustos/StudyGPT/README.md

 ## Application Objective:

 StudyGPT serves as an AI-powered application designed to address the requirements of learners and students.
 Its purpose is to empower users with AI-driven solutions, making learning more efficient and effective.
-The application focuses on providing a range of features tailored to the needs of non-technical individuals.

 ## Features: